LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 In this section, we will modify the provided code within the Jupyter notebook to make it work in our environment.

 ### 1. Modify Region, Student ID, and Bucket Name

-You need to update the constants for the AWS region, your student ID, and the name of the S3 bucket where the dataset will be stored.
+Let's update the constants for the AWS region, our student ID, and the name of the S3 bucket where the dataset will be stored.
 This creates a personalized setup for the job.
 ```
-region = 'eu-north-1'  # use the region you are mapped to
+region = 'eu-north-1'  # use the region us are mapped to
-student_id = "24188516"  # use your student ID
+student_id = "24188516"  # use our student ID
-bucket = '24188516-lab8'  # use <studentid-lab8> as your bucket name
+bucket = '24188516-lab8'  # use <studentid-lab8> as our bucket name
 ```
 ### 2. Create an S3 Bucket